taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Domain-Driven Design

-- **Domain-Driven Design: Tackling Complexity in the Heart of Software** (2003) by Eric Evans
+- **Domain-Driven Design: Tackling Complexity in the Heart of Software** (2003) by Eric Evans [4.15, 5721]
-- **Implementing Domain-Driven Design** (2013) by Vaughn Vernon
+- **Implementing Domain-Driven Design** (2013) by Vaughn Vernon [4.05, 1273]
-- **Learning Domain-Driven Design: Aligning Software Architecture and Business Strategy** (2021) by Vlad Khononov
+- **Learning Domain-Driven Design: Aligning Software Architecture and Business Strategy** (2021) by Vlad Khononov [4.44, 644]
-- Domain-Driven Design Distilled (2016) by Vaughn Vernon
+- Domain-Driven Design Distilled (2016) by Vaughn Vernon [3.82, 1289]
-- Patterns Principles and Practices of Domain Driven Design by Scott Millett, Nick Tune
+- Patterns Principles and Practices of Domain Driven Design by Scott Millett, Nick Tune [4.36, 382]

 ### Microservices Architecture

 Microservices Architecture

-- **Building Microservices: Designing Fine-Grained Systems** (2nd, 2021) by Sam Newman
+- **Building Microservices: Designing Fine-Grained Systems** (2nd, 2021) by Sam Newman [4.22, 5103]
-- **Monolith to Microservices: Sustaining Productivity While Detangling the System** (2019) by Sam Newman
+- **Monolith to Microservices: Sustaining Productivity While Detangling the System** (2019) by Sam Newman [4.29, 1055]
-- Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture (2020) by Ronnie Mitra and Irakli Nadareishvili
+- Microservice Patterns by Chris Richardson [4.25, 681]
-- Production-Ready Microservices (2016) by Susan J. Fowler
+- Production-Ready Microservices (2016) by Susan J. Fowler [3.82, 453]

-- Bootstrapping Microservices with Docker, Kubernetes, and Terraform: A project-based guide (2021) by Ashley Davis
+Some more

-- Strategic Monoliths and Microservices: Driving Innovation Using Purposeful Architecture by Vaughn Vernon, Tomasz Jaskula
+- Strategic Monoliths and Microservices: Driving Innovation Using Purposeful Architecture by Vaughn Vernon, Tomasz Jaskula  [4.18, 115]
-- Microservice Patterns by Chris Richardson
+- Microservices AntiPatterns and Pitfalls by Mark Richards [4.04, 113]
-- The Tao of Microservices by Richard Rodger
+- The Tao of Microservices by Richard Rodger [4.01, 100]
-- Microservices From Design to Deployment by Chris Richardson, Floyd Earl Smith
+- Microservices From Design to Deployment by Chris Richardson, Floyd Earl Smith [3.87, 92]
-- Microservices AntiPatterns and Pitfalls by Mark Richards
+- Bootstrapping Microservices with Docker, Kubernetes, and Terraform: A project-based guide (2021) by Ashley Davis [3.98, 47]
+- Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture (2020) by Ronnie Mitra and Irakli Nadareishvili [3.73, 22]

 Microservices Security